reposense/RepoSense/docs/ug/usingReports.md

 * The commits can be sorted by the date it was committed or by LoC.
 * The tags of the commits will also be displayed on top, if any.
 Clicking on a tag will direct you to the commit having that particular tag.
-* The date range for the `Chart Panel` can be updated by clicking on the "Show ramp chart for this period" below the name of the author.
+* The date range for the `Chart panel` can be updated by clicking on the "Show ramp chart for this period" below the name of the author.
 * The ramp chart at the top of the `Commits Panel` represents individual commits (not weekly or daily contributions).
 * The commit messages body can be expanded or collapsed by clicking on the %%:fas-ellipsis-h:%% icon beside each commit message title.
 * To promote and encourage the 50/72 rule for commit messages, a dotted vertical line will be shown for: